- Home

 Be the difference you want to see!
 Join the San Mateo Police Department team for a career that offers excitement, growth opportunities, work-life balance, and the chance to make a positive impact in your community.
 Fairness, equality, justice and honor are our guiding principles in executing our duties and obligations, while ensuring the continuation of a legacy of excellence.

 Our number one goal at the San Mateo Police Department is to keep our community informed during an emergency, while managing the need for public safety.
 Social media and the use of emergency alert platforms have put communication at our fingertips.
-By utilizing social media channels like Facebook, Twitter, and Instagram, we can broadcast emergencies, such as hazardous situations, police activity, events, enforcement operations, and crime alerts.
+By utilizing social media channels like Facebook, X.com (formally Twitter), and Instagram, we can broadcast emergencies, such as hazardous situations, police activity, events, enforcement operations, and crime alerts.
 Similarly, platforms like Nixle and Nextdoor allow us to also share our press releases with you, in addition to the aforementioned.

 Participate in Neighborhood Watch